-- Regional Parks and Forests achieved five out of six performance measures including planting 63,367 native trees in regional parks, against the target of 35,000 (across Battle Hill, Belmont, Whitireia5, Queen Elizabeth, East Harbour, Wainuiomata, Kaitoke and Pakuratahi Parks). - Land Management planted 755 hectares of erosion-prone hill country against a target of 550 hectares, supported by the One Billion Trees programme. - Regional Transport Planning and Programmes increased the number of adults participating in sustainable transport initiatives and promotions to 4,418 (compared with 4,403 in 2018/19).
-This was in spite of a number of workshops and initiatives being cancelled due to the COVID-19 Alert Level restrictions in the last quarter of the year.
+- Regional Parks and Forests achieved five out of six performance measures including planting 63,367 native trees in regional parks, against the target of 35,000 (across Battle Hill, Belmont, Whitireia, Queen Elizabeth, East Harbour, Wainuiomata, Kaitoke and Pakuratahi Parks). - Land Management planted 755 hectares of erosionprone hill country against a target of 550 hectares, supported by the One Billion Trees programme. - Regional Transport Planning and Programmes increased the number of adults participating in sustainable transport initiatives and promotions to 4,418 (compared with 4,403 in 2018/19).
+This was in spite of a number of workshops and initiatives being cancelled due to the COVID-19 Alert Level restrictions in the last quarter of the year. - The Wellington Regional Emergency Management Office (WREMO) continued to work with regional communities, with 31.2 percent of households in the region confirming they have emergency supplies for seven days, exceeding the annual target by almost 20 percent. - We kept the Beacon Hill Harbour Communications station fully staffed and operational 24 hours a day, seven days a week through the whole year, ensuring safety of marine activities in and around Harbour (Port Nicholson). - We delivered the Key Native Ecosystem (KNE) programme in full, to ensure we continue to have a full range of naturally occurring habitats that are healthy and functioning and supporting diverse native plants and animals.

-5 Whitireia Park is administered by the Whitireia Park Board.
+Whitireia Park is administered by the Whitireia Park Board